-The perimenopause starts in the mid-to-late 40s and the average age of the menopause in the UK is 51 years.
+The perimenopause typically starts in the mid-to-late 40s (but for some it can be earlier or later) and the average age of the menopause in the UK is 51 years.
 You can read more about the stages of the menopause here.

 There are several things you can do to help with your bladder symptoms: